 How does Calici virus spread?

 Calici virus is highly contagious and is spread from infected rabbits in droppings, urine, secretions from the eyes and nose, and at mating.
 Spread can also occur from contaminated objects such as food, clothing, cages, equipment, insects (especially flies), birds and rodents.
 The virus is tough and survives well in the environment and the key point to note is that pet rabbits do not need direct contact with wild rabbits to become infected.

 How do I protect my pet rabbit from Calici Virus?

 Currently in New Zealand pet rabbits are vaccinated with Cylap vaccine to protect against calici virus.
 This vaccine does not claim to be effective against the new K5 strain.
 A small study was conducted in Australia comparing the mortality of a small number of vaccinated and unvaccinated rabbits that were subsequently infected with a high dose of K5.
 All of the rabbits vaccinated with Cylap survived, and none of the unvaccinated rabbits survived.
 Based on this information, Cylap is likely to continue to protect pet rabbits against this disease, provided that the correct vaccination protocols are followed.

-We recommend that bunnies receive their first vaccination at ten to twelve weeks of age followed by a booster vaccination three to four weeks later.
-Rabbits older then twelve weeks only require a single vaccination.
+We recommend that bunnies receive their first vaccination at ten to twelve weeks of age followed by a booster vaccination at fourteen to sixteen weeks.
 A health check and booster vaccination is recommended annually thereafter in all rabbits.
-These recommendations are likely to change and follow the Australian guidelines when the new K5 strain is introduced.